How VSSL Scaled 41% Year-Over-Year Without Adding a Dollar of Spend

 The Outcome

 VSSL came to Pilothouse one channel at a time.
-What started as an email engagement grew into a full omnichannel partnership — because once the team saw what a connected strategy looked like in practice, the decision to consolidate was easy.
+What started as an email engagement grew into a full omnichannel partnership, because once the team saw what a connected strategy looked like in practice, the decision to consolidate was easy.

-In one year, without adding spend, VSSL posted 41% YOY net sales growth, a 92% lift in conversion rate, and Meta results that weren't close to where they started.
-The channels that had been operating in silos were now feeding each other — and the numbers reflected it.
+In one year, without adding spend, VSSL saw 41% YOY net sales growth, a 92% lift in conversion rate, and Meta results that weren't close to where they started.
+The channels that had been operating in silos were now feeding each other, and the numbers reflected it.
+That is what happens when personas shape creative, creative informs media, media planning treats every dollar as fluid, and a brand's full marketing strategy is treated as the brief, not the backdrop.
+Not three separate workstreams.
+One ecosystem.

 .webp)